tencentyun/intlcloud-documents/product_new/管理与支持/账号相关/API文档/调用方式/请求结构/公共请求参数_intl_en.md

 <tr>
 <td> SecretId
 </td><td> String
 </td><td> An ID that the user applies for on the <a href="https://console.cloud.tencent.com/capi">TencentCloud API Key</a> page.
 A `SecretId` is paired with a unique `SecretKey`, which is used to generate the request signature (`Signature`).
+For more information, see <a href="https://intl.cloud.tencent.com/document/product/378/4378" title="Signing Method">Signature Method</a>.
 </td><td> Yes
 </td></tr>
 <tr>
 <td> Signature
 </td><td> String
 </td><td> Request signature, which is used to verify the validity of the request.
 It is generated automatically by the system based on the input parameters.
+For more information, see <a href="https://intl.cloud.tencent.com/document/product/378/4378" title="Signing Method">Signature Method</a>.
 </td><td> Yes
 </td></tr></tbody></table>